diko-ct/write-ups/YUCTF/Misc/analysis_or??/README.md

 ```

-you know that it is a pragraph talking about something so you try to search about this paragraph but the paragraph about what ???
+you know that it is a paragraph talking about something so you try to search about this paragraph but the paragraph about what ???
 it is about analysis the title frequency analysis

 ![analysis2](https://user-images.githubusercontent.com/75040566/190220490-af4314dd-a8fe-4a2c-8b23-1838bd658a34.png)